DongzeHE/scpca-docs/docs/download_files.md

 - A folder containing the [spatial files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/images): `spatial`,
 - A [summary html report](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/summary), as output by Space Ranger: `SCPCL000000_spaceranger_summary.html`

-A full description of each of the files included in the download for spatial transcriptomics libraries can also be found in the [documentation for the `spaceranger count` function](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count#outputs).
+A full description of each of file included in the download for spatial transcriptomics libraries can also be found in the [documentation for the `spaceranger count` function](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count#outputs).

 **Illustration of example download with spatial library**